What’s the most exciting headline you can invent for WEF?

 Often, though, the media accounts obscure the differences between Swiss and U.S. finance law.
 The Swiss government had no problems with the situation and recognized the Forum as an “international organization” in 2015.

-In my 25 years of as a reporter, editor and consultant for Davos and some other Forum activities, I was put under no pressure to tailor the stories I edited to meet any pre-defined message.
+In my 25 years as a reporter, editor and consultant for Davos and some other Forum activities, I was put under no pressure to tailor the stories I edited to meet any pre-defined message.
 My instructions were simply to give participants the essential points to take home to their board members from any session.

 The service later expanded to inform journalists about sessions they could not attend, but this was partly so that busy reporters could concentrate on other, exclusive stories being sure that they would be reliably informed of whatever was worth retaining from the panel discussions.